API + MCP Guide

 → send_conversation_reply (if AI asks clarifying questions)

-→ [table builds → preview auto-queued, do NOT call create_job()]
+→ [table builds → preview auto-queued]

 → wait_for_job(session_id) ← spans table-maker + preview phases